DBatUTuebingen/provenance-for-recursive-queries/README.md

 ## bom

 This example evaluates the Bill of Materials for a humanoid robot.
-It is an example for **WITH RECURSIVE** in **UNION ALL** semantics and discussed in the paper.
+It is an example of **WITH RECURSIVE** with **UNION ALL** semantics and it is discussed in the paper.

 ### Reading the Output